World Malaria Day

 SP: Sadly, no. While tremendous effort and funding has gone into vaccine development, the most advanced vaccine candidate recently showed sobering results in young children.
 The vaccine community has several other candidates in earlier stages, but efforts to produce a more effective vaccine will require a much better understanding of antimalarial immunity and are years away.

 Microsoft’s Bill Gates has criticized funding priorities, noting that more resources are allocated to fight baldness than malaria.
 Is there adequate funding to defeat this disease?

 SP: His point is clear, and it is certainly difficult to increase funding for malaria in a consumer driven marketplace.
 That being said, we have seen a large increase in funding for malaria over the past decade, largely boosted through initial efforts by the Gates Foundation and others.
 Unfortunately, even in this recent period of increased funding, the shortfall is significant, and certainly will grow as we see funding levels decrease as a result of global economic struggles.

-This Article was submitted by Denise L Meyer, on Wednesday, April 24, 2013.
+This article was submitted by Denise L Meyer on April 24, 2013.